benfaerber/json-parser-combinator/README.md

 # JSON Parser Combinator
  A JSON parser written in Typescript using the Parser Combinator methodology.
- I recommend that anyone who is interested in functional parsers should use this as reference.
+ I recommend that anyone who is interested in functional parsers should use this as a reference.
  A Rust implementation is coming soon.

 ## Docs